AbsaOSS/living-doc-collector-gh/README.md

       run: echo "GitHub Collector root output path: ${{ steps.living_doc_collector_gh.outputs.output-path }}"
     ```

-> Each regime generates its own output files, which are stored in the `output-path` directory with clear naming conventions.
+> Each mode generates its own output files, which are stored in the `output-path` directory with clear naming conventions.

 ---